browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 The kernel below will apply the stencil operation to a tile (approximately) 1/16th the size of the data array.
-The bookkeeping implements the constraint that elements on the outer edge of the array is not calculated since the stencil leaves the update of these points ill-defined.
+The bookkeeping implements the constraint that elements on the outer edge of the array are not calculated since the stencil leaves the update of these points ill-defined.

 ~~~~~~~